 The Kick-off Meeting took place online from 22-23 June 2021 and was a full success.
 We can’t wait to see everyone in person again during the project’s first face-to-face meeting once there are no more travel restrictions due to the pandemic.

-This project has received funding from the Innovative Medicines Initiative 2 Joint Undertaking (IMI2 JU) under grant agreement No 101034377.
-This Joint Undertaking receives support from the European Union’s Horizon 2020 research and innovation programme and EFPIA.
-This website reflects only the authors' view and the European Commission is not responsible for any use that may be made of the information it contains.
+The PRISM 2 project has received funding from the Innovative Medicines Initiative 2 Joint Undertaking (JU) under grant agreement No 101034377.
+The JU receives support from the European Union’s Horizon 2020 research and innovation programme, EFPIA, and Cohen Veterans Bioscience (CVB).
+The website reflects only the authors' views and IMI JU, EFPIA, CVB, and the European Commission are not responsible for any use that may be made of the information it contains.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.